 - b.
 Division specialists may accompany the CSHO or perform their tasks separately.
 Consultants from outside the division must be accompanied by a CSHO.
 Division specialists and outside consultants will be briefed on the purpose of the inspection and personal protective equipment to be utilized. - c.
-All data, conclusions and recommendations from the assigned specialists will be made part of the inspection report, including information on any resultant actions. - 8.
-Immunization and Other Special Entrance Requirements.
+All data, conclusions and recommendations from the assigned specialists will be made part of the inspection report, including information on any resultant actions.

+8. Immunization and Other Special Entrance Requirements.
 Many pharmaceutical firms, medical research laboratories and hospitals have areas which have special entrance requirements.
-These requirements may include proof of up-to-date immunization and the use of respirators, special clothing or other protective devices or equipment. - a.
+These requirements may include proof of up-to-date immunization and the use of respirators, special clothing or other protective devices or equipment.

+- a.
 The CSHO will not enter any area where special entrance restrictions apply until the required precautions have been taken.
 It will be ascertained prior to inspection, if possible, if an establishment has areas with immunization or other special entrance requirements.
 If the district supervisor and CSHO cannot make a determination through consultation, the bureau chief or district supervisor may telephone the establishment using the following procedures.
 Such communication will NOT be considered advance notice.
 (See 29 CFR 1903.6 and Section C of this chapter if advance notice is to be given.) - i.
 Telephone as far in advance of the proposed inspection date as possible so the employer cannot determine a time relationship between the communication and a possible future inspection. - ii.
 State the purpose of the inquiry and that an inspection may be scheduled in the future.
 Do not give a specific date. - iii.
-Determine the type of immunization(s) and/or special precautions required and the building or area which has restricted access. - b.
+Determine the type of immunization(s) and/or special precautions required and the building or area which has restricted access.

+b.
 If immunization is required, the district supervisor will ensure that the inspecting CSHO has the proper immunization and that any required incubation or waiting period is met prior to the inspection.
 Those immunizations necessary to complete inspections will be provided by the division.
-(See Section D.8.e.ii for procedures to follow if immunization areas are initially identified during walk around.) - 9.
-Personal Security Clearance.
+(See Section D.7.e.ii for procedures to follow if immunization areas are initially identified during walk around.)

+9. Personal Security Clearance.
 Some establishments have areas which contain material or processes which are classified by the U. S. Government in the interest of national security.
 Whenever an inspection is scheduled for an establishment containing classified areas, the district supervisor will assign a CSHO who has the appropriate security clearances (from the Government).
-The director's office will ensure that an adequate number of CSHOs with appropriate security clearances are available. - 10.
-Identity Theft.
-The Occupational Safety and Health Division is concerned with protecting the identity of employees and employers who participate in an inspection.
-Any information obtained during the course of an inspection that is considered a personal identification will be maintained on the Confidential Information Log (see Appendix III-F).
+The director's office will ensure that an adequate number of CSHOs with appropriate security clearances are available.

+10. Identity Theft.
+The OSH division is concerned with protecting the identity of employees, employers and others who may participate in an inspection.
+Any information obtained (verbally or through documents not included in the case file) during the course of an inspection that is considered personal identification will be maintained on the Confidential Information Log (located under Forms in the FIS).
 This log will be maintained behind the case file summary sheet on the left side of the folder.
-This is the only place in the file folder that personal identification information will be located with the exception of the Unemployment Insurance number which must be placed on the OSHA-1 and the minimal information needed to be placed in the narrative or on an OSHA 1B.
-This information will be purged from the case file per Chapter XVI Appendix B when the file is closed.
+This is the only place in the file folder that this type of personal identification information will be located with the exception of the Unemployment Insurance Number (which must be placed in the inspection report) and the minimal information needed to be placed in the narrative or on a violation worksheet.